pingcap/tidb/docs/design/2024-05-23-predicate-columns.md

 ANALYZE TABLE tbl_name PREDICATE_COLUMNS;
 ```

-Using this syntax, TiDB will only analyze columns thar appear in the predicate of the query.
+Using this syntax, TiDB will only analyze columns that appear in the predicate of the query.

 Compare with other syntaxes: